-The committee can:
+The panel can:

-- Uphold the complaint, in whole or in part - Dismiss the complaint, in whole or in part
+- Uphold the complaint, in whole or in part. - Dismiss the complaint, in whole or in part.

-If the complaint is upheld, the committee will:
+If the complaint is upheld, the panel will:

-- Decide the appropriate action to resolve the complaint - Where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future The school will inform those involved of the decision in writing within ten school days.
+- Decide the appropriate action to resolve the complaint. - Where appropriate, recommend changes to the school's systems or procedures to the SEL and Directors to prevent similar issues in the future.

+The school will inform those involved of the decision in writing within ten school days.